RULES OF THE SOCIETY

 (e) the names and addresses of the Directors, and the Secretary, with the offices held by them respectively, and the dates on which they assumed office. *

-12.2 The register shall be kept in such a way that it is open for inspection as required by the Industrial and Provident Societies Act 1965 disclosing only the information in those sub-paragraphs above marked by an asterisk (*).
+12.2 The Register shall be kept in such a way that it is open for inspection as required by the Act disclosing only the information in those sub-paragraphs above marked by an asterisk (*).

 Right of Inspection